riskportal/network-tutorial/docs/3_annotation_input.md

 | `.xlsx`/`.xls` | `load_annotation_excel()` | Import from a specified Excel sheet.                 |
 | `dict`         | `load_annotation_dict()`  | Load annotations from a Python dictionary in memory. |

----

-## JSON Annotation
+## Shared Parameters

-Load annotation data directly from a JSON file and associate terms with network nodes.

-**Parameters:**
+Shared parameters among annotation loaders.

 - `network` (nx.Graph): The network to which the annotation is related.
-- `filepath` (str): Path to the JSON annotation file.
 - `min_nodes_per_term` (int, optional): The minimum number of network nodes required for each annotation term to be included.
 Defaults to 1.
 - `max_nodes_per_term` (int, optional): The maximum number of network nodes required for each annotation term to be included.
 Defaults to 10_000.

+---

+## JSON Annotation

+Load annotation data from a JSON file and associate terms with network nodes.

+**Additional Parameters:**

+- `filepath` (str): Path to the JSON annotation file.

 **Returns:**
 `dict`: A dictionary containing ordered nodes, ordered annotations, and the annotation matrix.